Soil testing kits may be purchased from your local Rutgers Cooperative

 activities that cause one acre or more of soil disturbance, or propose greater

 than 1/4 acre of new impervious surface.
-To obtain this permit, you must submit
+The Stormwater Construction Permit

 6) How long will it take to get my Soil Erosion and Sediment Control Plan certified?